End of life care planning

 Some people are hesitant about accepting hospice care, as they see it as a sign they are right at the end of life.
 But, hospices cover more than death and dying.

-Much of the care that hospices offer can be given in your own home through a Hospice at Home service.
+Hospice Home Services can give much of the care that hospices offer.
 But, if your needs are more complex or you need more specialist support, you may be able to spend your last days in a hospice.

-If you’re in hospital and would like to go to a hospice, talk to your hospital’s palliative care team.
+If you’re in hospital and would like to go to a hospice, talk to your hospital’s palliative care team when planning end of life care.
 They can tell you if it’s possible to move to a hospice and can make arrangements.
 This usually takes a few days, but can be fast-tracked.

 Your GP or palliative care team in the community, can also refer you to hospice care.
 Some hospices will take self-referrals, but they’ll need to speak with your doctor to make sure they can offer the most appropriate care.